grepruby/sephora/README.md

     * Migrations for loyalty engine should support versions as well
     * Token based authentication for session management
     * Background jobs to fetch data from third-party APIs like rest country
+    * Use vuetify framework for further vuejs modification

  ## Heroku App